FTBpro/go-workshop/README.md

 * `func (h *FactsHandler) Ping(w http.ResponseWriter, r *http.Request)`
 * `func (h *FactsHandler) Facts(w http.ResponseWriter, r *http.Request)`

-> Move the anonymous `http.HandleFunc` from main and put as this struct's methods (these with age name,the signature `func(w http.ResponseWriter, r *http.Request)`)
+> Move the anonymous `http.HandleFunc` from main and put as this struct's methods (these with the signature `func(w http.ResponseWriter, r *http.Request)`)

 In main, init `FactsHandler` struct with the `factStore`.

 You may noticed that `http` is already taken as a package name by `net/http`.
-You're not wrong, we can't use both package in one file and still call each package `http`.
+You're not wrong, we can't use both packageS in one file and still call each package `http`.
 But we can [rename the import name](https://stackoverflow.com/questions/10408646/how-to-import-and-use-different-packages-of-the-same-name-in-go-language):
 ```go
 package main